Starcounter/Home/README.md

-This is public Starcounter's repo for your questions and feedback.
+__This is public Starcounter's repo for your questions and feedback.__

-Have a question or want to file a bug?
-Create an issue here: https://github.com/Starcounter/Starcounter/issues/new
+Have a question that is not covered in our docs here: https://docs.starcounter.io, or want to file a bug?
+Create an issue here: https://github.com/Starcounter/Starcounter/issues/new.

 # Starcounter